Emails show Amazon pressed Postal Service for mailbox, a move the union believes violates labor law

 Representatives for Amazon and the Postal Service did not immediately respond to requests for comment.
 Amazon spokeswoman Heather Knox has said the mailbox provides a “convenient, safe, and private [way] for our employees to vote on their way to and from work if they choose to.”

-The emails among Postal Service workers, though, show the lengths to which Amazon will go to fight unionization, RWDSU president Stuart Appelbaum said.
+The emails among Postal Service workers show the lengths to which Amazon will go to fight unionization, RWDSU president Stuart Appelbaum said.

 “Even though the NLRB definitively denied Amazon’s request for a drop box on the warehouse property, Amazon felt it was above the law and worked with the postal service anyway to install one,” Appelbaum said in a statement.
 “They did this because it provided a clear ability to intimidate workers.”

-The mailbox — the type of unmarked units with individually locked compartments and a mail slot that are common in apartment and condo buildings — does not have U.S. Postal Service markings, and the union has said that could signal to workers that the company has a role in running the election.
+The mailbox — the type of unmarked unit with individually locked compartments and a mail slot that is common in apartment and condo buildings — does not have U.S. Postal Service markings, and the union has said that could signal to workers that the company has a role in running the election.

-The union has called Amazon’s campaign to get employees to bring their ballots to work and use the mailbox is an unlawful form of ballot harvesting.
-It has argued that the push to get workers to use the mailbox helped the company determine which employees supported the union because they would be less likely to vote on company property.
+The union has called Amazon’s campaign to get employees to bring their ballots to work and use the mailbox an unlawful form of ballot harvesting.
+It has also argued that the push to get workers to use the mailbox helped the company determine which employees supported the union because they would be less likely to vote on company property.

-The email exchanges contradict comments about the mailbox Postal Service spokesman David Partenheimer made to The Washington Post last month, when he said the agency suggested putting the box at the warehouse, not Amazon.
+The email exchanges contradict comments about the mailbox that Postal Service spokesman David Partenheimer made to The Washington Post last month, when he said the agency suggested putting the box at the warehouse, not Amazon.
 At the time, Partenheimer declined to say why the agency, which counts Amazon as its largest corporate client, decided to install the mailbox at the start of the mail-in election, or what led it to put the mailbox on Amazon property.

 The mailbox appeared in the parking lot in front of the warehouse, inside a tent just as the mail-in voting began.